shantanoo-desai/BRambleZ1/README.md

 in `radio.py` in the **bradmin** folder a Section is marked for changing the border-router IPv6 Address.
 Put your _global IPv6_ and _link-local_ address according to examples in the variable `addrstr`

+# License
+Issued under the GNU GPLv3, similar to Mariano Alvira's BRamble repository
+### Mentions
+Thanks to Kiril Petrov (http://github.com/retfie) for mentioning the modifications